Water is a combination of hydrogen and oxygen. It is the basis for the fluids of the body.

 The Dietary Reference Intake for water is between 91 and 125 fluid ounces (2.7 to 3.7 liters) of water per day for adults.

-However, individual needs will depend on your gender, weight, age, and activity level, as well as any medical conditions you may have.
+However, individual needs will depend on your sex, weight, age, and activity level, as well as any medical conditions you may have.
 Keep in mind that this is the total amount you get from both food and beverages every day.
 There is no specific recommendation for how much water you should drink.

 If you drink fluids when you feel thirsty and have beverages with meals, you should get enough water to keep you hydrated.
 Try to choose water over sweetened drinks.
 These beverages can cause you to take in too many calories.

-As you get older your thirst may change.
+As you get older, your thirst may change.
 It is always important to take in fluids throughout the day.
 If you are concerned you may not be consuming enough water have a conversation with your health care provider.

 Alternative Names